-For more information on residency programs, check out the American Medical Association (AMA)'s online FREIDA service -- an interactive database with over 9,400 graduate medical education programs accredited by the Accreditation Council for Graduate Medical Education, plus more than 200 combined specialty programs.
+For more information on residency programs, check out the American Medical Association's online FREIDA service -- an interactive database with over 9,400 graduate medical education programs accredited by the Accreditation Council for Graduate Medical Education, plus more than 200 combined specialty programs.

-For more information on going to medical school, consider buying a copy of the Medical School Admissions Requirements, known as "the Bible of med school guides."
+For more information on going to medical school, think about purchasing access to the Medical School Admissions Requirements website.
 Also see:

 The following timeline gives the basics for a traditional medical student.
 Remember, different medical schools may have different deadlines; the following is intended to serve as a general guide only.